gravitational/teleport/rfd/0098-securing-docker-images.md

 ## Why

 One of our shipping artifacts is are a collection of OCI images.
-As the provider of those OCI images we are (at least partialy) responsible for everything in it, not just Teleport.
+As the provider of those OCI images we are (at least partially) responsible for everything in it, not just Teleport.

 We should not ship vulnerabilities to our clients, even if those